BetterCorp/cloudflarewarp/README.md

 [![Build and Test Source](https://github.com/BetterCorp/cloudflarewarp/actions/workflows/buildAndTest.yml/badge.svg)](https://github.com/BetterCorp/cloudflarewarp/actions/workflows/buildAndTest.yml)
 [![Integration Test](https://github.com/BetterCorp/cloudflarewarp/actions/workflows/prodTest.yml/badge.svg)](https://github.com/BetterCorp/cloudflarewarp/actions/workflows/prodTest.yml)

-If Traefik is behind a Cloudflare WARP tunnel, it won't be able to get the real IP from the external client as well as other information.
+If Traefik is behind a Cloudflare Proxy/Tunnel, it won't be able to get the real IP from the external client as well as other information.

 This plugin solves this issue by overwriting the X-Real-IP and X-Forwarded-For with an IP from the CF-Connecting-IP header.
 The real IP will be the Cf-Connecting-IP if request is come from cloudflare ( truest ip in configuration file).
 The plugin also writes the CF-Visitor scheme to the X-Forwarded-Proto.
-(This fixes an infinite redirect issue for wordpress when using CF[443]->WARP->Traefik[80]->WP[80])
+(This fixes an infinite redirect issue for wordpress when using CF[443]->PROXY/TUNNEL->Traefik[80]->WP[80])

 ## Configuration